Last Updated: March 10, 2023

 - Customer is a Controller and appoints Company as a Processor on behalf of Customer.
 Customer is responsible for compliance with the requirements of Data Protection Law applicable to Controllers.

-- If Customer is a Processor on behalf of other Controller(s), then Customer: is the single point of contact for Company; must obtain all necessary authorizations from such other Controller(s); undertakes to issue all instructions and exercise all rights on behalf of such other Controller(s); and is responsible for compliance with the requirements of Data Protection Law applicable to Processors.
+- If Customer is a Processor on behalf of a Third-Party Controller, then Customer: is the single point of contact for Company; must obtain all necessary authorizations from Third-Party Controller; undertakes to issue all instructions and exercise all rights on behalf of such other Third-Party Controller.

 - Customer acknowledges that Company may Process Personal Data relating to the operation, support, or use of the Services for its own business purposes, such as billing, account management, data analysis, benchmarking, technical support, product development, and compliance with law.
 Company is the Controller for such Processing and will Process such data in accordance with Data Protection Law.